-- The assurance level EAL6 and the augmentation with the requirement ASE\TSS.2 were chosen to demonstrate that the TOE fulfills the high-level Common Criteria requirements.
-An assurance level of EAL6 is required for this type of TOE since it is intended to defend against sophisticated attacks.
+- 271 The assurance level EAL5 and the augmentation with the requirements ALC\DVS.2, and AVA\VAN.5 were chosen in order to meet assurance expectations explained in the following paragraphs. - 272 An assurance level of EAL5 is required for this type of TOE since it is intended to defend against sophisticated attacks.
 This evaluation assurance level was selected since it is designed to permit a developer to gain maximum assurance from positive security engineering based on good commercial practices.
-In order to provide a meaningful level of assurance that the TOE provides an adequate level of defense against such attacks, the evaluators should have access to the low level design and all the source code. - 276 In addition, the TOE security policy is formally described and its security objective i.e. the complete memory access control is formally proved.
-The ASE\TSS.2 was chosen to demonstrate further assurance extensions provided by the TOE.
+In order to provide a meaningful level of assurance that the TOE provides an adequate level of defence against such attacks, the evaluators should have access to the low level design and source code.